Ghislaine Maxwell deposition portrays her as combative, loyal defender of sex offender Epstein

 During the 1990s, Maxwell and Epstein were romantically involved, according to court documents.
 She also was responsible for managing Epstein’s various households — including his Florida home.
 Epstein’s lawyers have told a Florida court that their romantic relationship ended amicably in 2000 but they remained friends.

-At one point, Maxwell tried to explain why she stayed loyal to Epstein even after his 2008 guilty plea.
+At one point in the deposition, Maxwell tried to explain why she stayed loyal to Epstein even after his 2008 guilty plea.

 “I’m a very loyal person and Jeffrey was very good to me when my father passed away and I believe that you need to be a good friend in people’s hour of need,” she said.
 “And I felt that it was a very thoughtful, nice thing for me to do to help in very limited fashion which was helping if he had any issue with his homes, in terms of the staffing issues.
 It was very, very minor but I felt it was thoughtful in somebody’s hour of need.”